KurtisStirling/Bitcoin-Knots-Brand/Font/Font_README.md

+This font is licensed under the MIT License.
+See LICENSE.txt for details.

 # Lineage

 ## Orange Manufacturing Group and Kurtis Stirling (2025)
 We needed a free and open source font for the Bitcoin Knots project, so made this ourselves.
-This font is licensed under the MIT License.
-See LICENSE.txt for details.
+See below of previous manufacturers of OCR-B fonts and their statements on copyright and licensing.

 What we did:
 * redraw of all glyphs from scratch, polishing and optimising paths in the process
 * used 650 canvas size instead of 723 (to reduce letter spacing)